5 minute read

 Fraudsters never take a break, continuing to find new ways to cause harm to businesses.
-Yet while they become more sophisticated in their approaches, so are the fraud prevention measures to safeguard businesses.
-Today, machine learning can be used to enhance fraud prevention, and it's helping businesses of all sizes avoid major losses.
+Yet while they become more sophisticated in their approaches, so are fraud prevention measures to safeguard businesses.
+Today, it's possible to enhance fraud prevention with machine learning, which helps businesses of all sizes avoid major losses.

 Machine learning for better fraud detection

 Machine learning is a form of artificial intelligence (AI) where computer software learns from the data it analyzes and its accuracy improves over time as it gathers more data inputs.

 Machine learning has now been integrated into platforms to detect and predict fraud patterns for more accurate prevention.
 It's quickly becoming a much-needed tool to help businesses combat transaction theft.

 Fraud platforms powered with machine learning look for subtle nuances in the payment data that are not readily apparent.
 They take large amounts of payment data and unearth hidden correlations between cardholder behavior and the likelihood that a transaction is fraudulent.
 As time goes on, these fraud platforms are able to make adjustments to the algorithms based on changes in the patterns they are "seeing."

 For example, with COVID-19, fraud platforms with machine-learning capability had to adapt to a whole new set of transaction patterns.
 Suddenly in March 2020, a large amount of consumers were restricted to their homes, increasing the purchases they made online, in categories such as groceries, restaurants, and retailing.